dynamiik/kodi-snips-remote/README.md

 * Search for shows and display results in gui
 * Search for movies and display results in gui
 * Search for album and display results in gui
-* Search for song artists and display results in gui
+* Search for songs from artists and display results in gui
 * Set subtitles on/off
 * Set shuffle on/off
 * Play/pause